-The reasoning up to now applies only to measurements in the Z basis.
-However, in our model we do not consider a POVM, but the expectation value with respect to an Hermitian operator.
+The reasoning so far only applies to measurements in the $Z$ basis.
+However, in our model we do not consider a standard projective measurement, but the expectation value with respect to a general Hermitian operator.
 This assumes the capability of performing measurements in any basis.
 If we assume that the classical bit-flip acts independently of the basis we choose to measure in, then we see that the corresponding quantum channel must be a depolarizing channel such that

-This is a realistic assumption, as in actual quantum computer the basis of measurement would effectively still be the computational one, the only difference being an extra one-qubit rotation.
-Overall, we model measurement noise as a tensor product of such local depolarizing channels applied prior to measurement.
-The overall channel will be denoted by $\mathcal{N}_M$.
+where $\sigma$ is any single-qubit Pauli operator.
+An alternative realistic assumption that also leads to \eqref{eq:actionmpn} is that the quantum computer can only measure in the computational basis, and so one implements measurements in general bases by applying an extra layer of (noisy) one-qubit rotations before measurement.
+We thus proceed to model measurement noise as a tensor product of such local depolarizing channels applied prior to measurement and denote the overall channel as $\mathcal{N}_M$.
 From Eq.~\eqref{eq:actionmpn} we have that

-where $\widetilde{\vec{\omega}}$ is a vector of elements $\tilde{\omega}_i=q_M^{w(i)} \omega^i$, and where $w(i)=x(i) + y(i) + z(i)$ is the weight of the Pauli string.
+where $\widetilde{\vec{\omega}}$ is a vector of elements $\widetilde{\omega}^i=q_M^{w(i)} \omega^i$, and where $w(i)=x(i) + y(i) + z(i)$ is the weight of the Pauli string.
 Here we recall that we have respectively defined $x(i)$, $y(i)$ and $z(i)$ as the number of Pauli operators $X$, $Y$, and $Z$ in the $i$-th Pauli string.
 Let us now write the noisy cost function partial derivative as: